PyroCMS-Addons/menugator-extension/README.md

 # Menugator Extension
-This menugator extension provides for PyroCMS 3.8.
+This menugator extension for PyroCMS 3.8.

 Menugator does not replace the Navigation Module, it extends the current functionality, if you uninstall Menugator, you will not lose your menus.